- Career Planning

 Behind every great manager is a great Administrative Assistant.
 These individuals seamlessly keep an office running smoothly.
 They look after the day-to-day details, schedules and daily departmental tasks so no one else has to worry about them.

-What does a typical day look like:
+What a does a typical day look like:

 This keen multi-tasker moves quickly between answering phones and emails, planning corporate events, scheduling and developing presentations.
 Administrative Assistants play a large part in the effectiveness of companies.
 They provide oversight to incoming information and changing schedules and use that information to anticipate the needs of the people they work with.